OpenFAST/openfast/docs/source/user/hydrodyn/input_files.rst

 coefficients as follows: **SimplCd**, **SimplCdMG**, **SimplCa**, **SimplCaMG**, **SimplCp**, **SimplCpMG**, **SimplAxCa**, **SimplAxCaMG**, **SimplAxCp**, and **SimplAxCpMG**.
-These hydrodynamic coefficients are referenced in the members table of Section 4.3.13 by selecting **MCoefMod** = 1.
+These hydrodynamic coefficients are referenced in the members table of :numref:`hd-members` by selecting **MCoefMod** = 1.

 Depth-Based Model